chenchunyu88/BATools/README.md

 Help can be accessed by typing: `help(BATools)`, `help(bafit)`

-Example codes can be obtained by typing: `demo(vignette_demo)` and it's located in the demo folder
+Example codes can be found in demo/ folder.

 ###Current working models:
-- rrBLUP based on REML and MCMC
+- rrBLUP/GBLUP based on REML and MCMC for WGP and GWA
-- BayesA based on EM and MCMC
+- BayesA based on MAP and MCMC for WGP and GWA
-- SSVS (BayesC) based on EM and MCMC
+- SSVS based on MAP and MCMC for WGP and GWA
-- BayesB based on MCMC
+- BayesB based on MCMC for WGP and GWA

 ###Future commits:
 1) ONGOING: